Grape24/insights-test/README.md

 -In order to run this project, you will need to clone it first.

--On your terminal run npm i
+-On you terminal: cd insights-test

+-npm i

--Run npm start
+-npm start

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).